-EHS will remove hazardous waste based the "Hazardous Waste Pick Up Calendar" found on the EHS website.
+EHS will remove hazardous waste within 3-5 business days upon notification from laboratories.
 No laboratory workers can take laboratory waste to the main accumulation area, unless authorized by EHS.

 Hazardous wastes must stay in the SAA at the point of generation until collection by EHS or the approved hazardous waste vendor.